Sarah BerryWeb Marketing Consultant

 - Unique customers: The total number of unique customers, both first-time and repeat.

 - Repeat customers: The percentage of repeat customers, based on the number of unique customers.

 - Repeat purchase ordered product sales: The percentage of sales that came from repeat purchases.
-Amazon also expresses this number as a monetary value so you can quickly calculate the financial impact of repeat purchases.
+Brand Analytics also expresses this number as a monetary value so you can quickly calculate the financial impact of repeat purchases.